Azure/msrestazure-for-python/README.rst

 - Remove "state" attribute.
 This was unused.
 - Remove "client" attribute.
 This was exposed by mistake and should have been internal.
 No replacement is possible.
 - Remove "token_uri" attribute and parameter.
 Use "cloud_environment" and "tenant" to impact the login url now.
+- Remove token caching based on "keyring".
+Token caching should be implemented using ADAL now.
+This implies:

+  - Remove the "keyring" parameter
+  - Remove the "clear_cached_token" method
+  - Remove the "retrieve_session" method

 2018-07-03 Version 0.4.35
 +++++++++++++++++++++++++